skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Week4.md

 Tip: You do not need to limit your professional inventory to skills and qualities developed through professional experience.
 Consider any volunteer, extracurricular, or personal experiences that might help a hiring manager understand your capabilities.

 Once you’ve created your inventory of skills and experience, you’re ready to line these up against your requirements list.

+### Match your profile to the job requirements
+The concluding step in this process is to match your profile to the job requirements.
+The goal here is to make it easy for any hiring manager to see why you’re a great fit for their role.
+You’ll accomplish this by learning what to emphasize and focus on in your search, on your resume, and during interviews.

+To begin, go through your professional inventory of skills and experience, highlighting each item in green, orange, or red, depending on its relevance to your target role.
+Relevance is determined by whether a given skill appears on your role requirements list, how high it appears on your list, and how directly it aligns with your list.

+For example, let’s say you’re interested in a program manager role.
+If you’re skilled at using project management software, and project management software skills are high on your job requirements list, then highlight that item in green.
+If you have some experience with tools that do not consistently show up on job descriptions but could still be relevant, highlight these skills in orange.

+__Green__ should be used for skills that are directly relevant to your target role.
+You should look for roles that emphasize these skills.
+You should also highlight these skills on your resume, and be prepared to discuss them in an interview.

+__Orange__ should be used to identify those skills and experiences that are relevant for the role but not necessarily in a direct way.
+These are generally your transferable skills—skills that you bring with you from past experiences that can help you succeed in your new role.
+Plan to have to explain these to recruiters and hiring managers, as their relevance may not be immediately evident.

+__Red__ should be used for items that are not relevant for your job search.
+De-prioritize these skills, and steer clear of highlighting them on your resume and focusing on them during interviews.

+Of these three categories, the orange items are where you’ll need to focus extra attention.
+When it comes to transferable skills, you have to do the convincing, as you can’t count on a recruiter or hiring manager making the connection.
+For example, no job description for a project manager role calls for waitstaff experience.
+However, that project manager job description will likely mention excellent communication skills—which you would have developed during your hospitality career.
+When applying for the project manager role, make sure your resume specifically mentions excellent communication in addition to listing “waiter” or “waitress” as your previous occupation.
+Once you’ve categorized your skills and experience based on how well they align with the requirements for your target role, you’re ready to move your job search forward.